The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

 \subsection{Obtaining the likelihood}

 Having calculated the pseudo-${a}_{\ell m}$ covariance matrix and constructed the combination matrix or matrices, obtaining the characteristic function requires the retrieval of the eigenvalues of the product of the two.
 For the one-dimensional case, this only needs to be done once and the resulting eigenvalues can straightforwardly be multiplied with the characteristic function grid parameters $t$.
 There are two computational limitations in that.
-The first is, going to higher multipole moments, the sidelengths $N$ of the covariance and combination matrices scale with the maximum multipole moment squared times the number of fields to correlate, such that $N = \mathcal{O}(N_{\mathrm{field}}\ell_{\mathrm{max}}^2)$ and it becomes computationally intractable to compute the eigenvalues, which is always an $\mathcal{O}(N^3)$ operation.
+First, going to higher multipole moments the sidelengths $N$ of the covariance and combination matrices scale with the maximum multipole moment squared times the number of fields to correlate, such that $N = \mathcal{O}(N_{\mathrm{field}}\ell_{\mathrm{max}}^2)$.
+As computing the eigenvalues is always an $\mathcal{O}(N^3)$ operation, this becomes computationally intractable for large $N_{\mathrm{field}}$ and $\ell_{\mathrm{max}}$.
 We will get back to this issue in Sect.~\ref{sec:full}.
-The second is that for $n$-dimensional likelihoods, these eigenvalues need to be retrieved $(N_{\mathrm{grid}})^n$ times as each gridpoint becomes a tuple $t_k$ that cannot be taken out of the sum in Eq.~\eqref{eq:eigvals}.
+Second, for $n$-dimensional likelihoods, these eigenvalues need to be retrieved $(N_{\mathrm{grid}})^n$ times as each gridpoint becomes a tuple $t_k$ that cannot be taken out of the sum in Eq.~\eqref{eq:eigvals}.

 Once the characteristic function is calculated on the whole grid however, retrieving the likelihood is a straightforward Fourier transform that can be obtained quickly and on $n$-dimensional grids using standard libraries.